sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ## Expected Results

-Descriptions of the expected results from adopting this IT Strategy are described in the following two pictures:
+Descriptions of the above outcomes from adopting this IT Strategy are described in the following two pictures:

 - [Medium Term (~5 years)](it-picture-medium-term.html)
 - [Long Term (>10 years)](it-picture-long-term.html)